-Increased access to & use of the beach at Swy-A-Lana Lagoon was requested through the public input process.
+Increased access to & use of Swy-A-Lana Lagoon and its' beach was requested through the public input process.

 New washroom facilities were among the top requested improvements.

 Desires to improve and maintain a destination playground at Maffeo Sutton Park were expressed through the public process.